tizz98/opendash/README.md

 #### Database Setup

+When installing gems you may get an error for `pg` which is the postgresql gem.
+In order to fix this you need to have postgresql already installed on your machine.
+This is obviously Operating System dependant but for example here's what you might do on an ubuntu system:

+`sudo apt-get install libpq-dev` then `gem install pg`

 Make sure you have a user account for postgresql.
 If you don't or are not sure, run `sudo -i -u postgres` then `createuser --interactive`, now create a user with the same username you're using to run rails with.
 After you're done, `quit` and run `bin/rake db:create` and finally `bin/rake db:migrate`.

 #### Running Server